logo

 Abstract

 This study quantifies how changes in temperature and precipitation would influence the intensity and duration of extreme fires across Europe.
-The analysis explores the impact of a range of climate change projections on fire events compared to a baseline of fire danger, using a 30-year ERA5 reanalysis.
-The results show that areas in southern Europe could experience a tenfold increase in the probability of catastrophic fires occurring in any given year under a moderate CMIP6 scenario.
-If global temperatures reach the +2 °C threshold, central and northern Europe will also become more susceptible to wildfires during droughts.
-The increased probability of fire extremes in a warming climate, in combination with an average one-week extension of the fire season across most countries, would put extra strain on Europe's ability to cope in the forthcoming decades.
+Using a 30-year ERA5 reanalysis baseline and Fire Weather Index (FWI), the authors construct two-dimensional impact response surfaces (IRS) to assess how incremental temperature and precipitation changes translate to probabilities of extreme fire weather.
+Under a moderate CMIP6 scenario, parts of southern Europe could see a tenfold increase in the annual probability of catastrophic fires.
+Crossing a +2 °C global warming threshold makes central and northern Europe more susceptible to wildfires during droughts.
+The increased probability of extremes, combined with an average one-week extension of the fire season across most countries, threatens to strain Europe’s fire management capacity in the coming decades.

 Publisher